chisel/ease-task-autoprefixer/README.md

 This plugin takes a config object similar to [Autoprefixer Options](https://www.npmjs.com/package/autoprefixer#options) while adding the following properties:
   - `dir`: Path to a directory containing all the SASS files, relative to `easeconfig.js`
   - `outDir`: Path to the output directory where the CSS files should be written, relative to `easeconfig.js`
-  - `cleanOutDir`: Boolean indicating if the output directory should be emptied first,
+  - `cleanOutDir`: Boolean indicating if the output directory should be emptied first
   - `browserslist`: A path to the `.browserslistrc`, file relative to `easeconfig.js`

 > Either `browserslist` or `overrideBrowserslist` must be present.